xwang1520/Beh-GPT-chat-app-bot4-intuitive/Context.md

 ---

-### 11. 8-Item (CRT Question) Experiment Structure
+### 11. 8-Bot (CRT Question) Experiment Structure

-- The chatbot must support **up to eight CRT questions** within one Qualtrics survey.
+The chatbot must support up to eight CRT question bots within one Qualtrics survey.

-- Each CRT question corresponds to an `item_number` (1–8).
+Each CRT question corresponds to a bot_number (1–8), mapped to string identifiers LongBot1 through LongBot8.

-- `item_number` is passed via the iframe URL (e.g., `...?pid=ABC123&item=4`) from Qualtrics and recorded in Google Sheets.
+bot_number is passed via the iframe URL (e.g., ...?pid=ABC123&bot=4) from Qualtrics and recorded in Google Sheets as the corresponding string (e.g., LongBot4).

-- Participants progress through all eight CRT questions sequentially within the same chat interface or across Qualtrics pages.
+Participants progress through all eight CRT bots sequentially within the same chat interface or across Qualtrics pages.

-- The chatbot’s behavior and system prompt remain identical across all eight items.
+The chatbot’s behavior and system prompt remain identical across all eight bots.

 ---